Akhlak-Hossain-Jim/react-resume/README.md

 ## How to create your own?

-this is a guide to deploy your own app only using browser.
+this is a guide to deploy your own app only using the browser.

 - First you need to fork the repository. you can click [here](https://github.com/Akhlak-Hossain-Jim/react-resume/fork) as well.
 - Navigate to `src/data/data.js` or click [here](/tree/main/src/data/data.js)